-The European Commission is organising a high-level conference to discuss the future of EU Aviation Safety Management towards 2020 and wishes to hear the views and experiences of the various stakeholders in the aviation safety chain.
+The European Commission organised on 26 January 2011 a conference to discuss the future of European Union's Aviation Safety Management towards 2020 to hear the views and experiences of the various stakeholders in aviation safety.

 - To identify areas of action

-The agenda of the EU Aviation Safety Management conferencewill include the following topics:
+The agenda of the EU Aviation Safety Management conference included the following topics:

 - The challenges facing the development of a Safety Programme at European Level, and the experience of a European organisation's (Eurocontrol) management of safety

-- An airlines experience of the Safety management process, and the issue of reliable data, together with an ANSPs perspective and their interaction with Eurocontrol's SAFER system
+- An airline's experience of the safety management process, and the issue of reliable data, together with an ANSP's (Air Navigation Service Provider) perspective and their interaction with Eurocontrol's SAFER system

 - The lessons learned from setting up a State Safety Programme